expo/expo/guides/Creating Web Platform Modules.md

-# Creating Web Platform Modules
+# Creating Web Universal Modules

 > All information here is "pre-rc" and subject to changes.

 Below we've outlined the specification for creating high-quality, performant platform modules that run in the browser.

-### Importing Platform Modules
+### Importing Universal Modules

-The first step is to make sure the code can be imported in a web project.
-We do this by moving the native module to a separate file, and creating a web version with the same name and a `.web` extension.
+The first step is to make sure the web implementation of a native module can be imported in a web project.
+We do this by moving the import of the native module to a separate file and overriding it with a web implementation with the same name and a `.web.ts` extension.

 ```js
 // Print.ts